J3anMichael/J3anMichael/README.md

 I hope learn a lot with the community and spread knowledge.So let´s code and help each other in this journey.
 ### Always studying :books:

-✔️ Computer Technician - IFSul &nbsp; & &nbsp; Bootcamp Everis Full Stack - DIO
+✔️ Bootcamp Everis Full Stack - DIO

-✔️ Bootcamp GoStack - Rocketseat
+⏭️ Bootcamp Node.js - IGTI, start in the first week of May

 #### and other courses.. :rocket: